rchalumeau/playingwithterraform/README.md

   - data.tf conatins the locals and some interpolated values
   - providers contans the versions of the called providers (aws, template and random)

+The HCL takes 6 variables :
+- AWS region
+- prefix, to be added to all provisioned assets names
+- cidr of the VPC
+- Number of availabilty zones : this number will determine the avauilabulity zones and the subnets CIDR (one per zone)
+- domain and subdomain to set DNS and ssl certificate

 ## Improvements to be done

 ### On the app serracha
 - For sure, this is to be stabilized
 - The app needs to be able to to authent to a secure Redis.
+SO far, it can't, so no encrption in transit.
 Maybe is there an env var such as REDIS_AUTH or REDIS_TOKEN
 - Clearly, needs a --help argument to ease the work of SRE

 ### On the provided HCL